dooboolab-community/react-native-iap/README.md

 ## Announcement

+- Version `8.0.0` has finally landed in Jan 21st.
+Since this is early release, please use it with caution 🚧.

 - Version `8.0.0` is currently in release candidate.
 The module is completely rewritten with `Kotlin` and `Swift` for maintenenance issue by [andresesfm](https://github.com/andresesfm) 🔆.
 You may install this for early preview.

   ```